GerritCodeReview/homepage/_posts/2020-05-29-gerrit-news-apr-may-2020.md

 not possible to cherry-pick a topic that has multiple changes in the same repository and branch.

+## Serializing the External Groups Cache

+Gerrit can be linked to external user directories like LDAP, providing Gerrit with external users and groups.
+External groups can be added to Gerrit to restrict access to refs and repos and are mainly used for permissions evaluation.

+We implemented a significant performance improvement by serializing the external groups in-memory cache for faster lookups.
+We used the common serialization infrastructure used by other caches.
+This has an impact on Gerrit setups that require frequent server restarts, i.e. for warming up caches.
+For Google hosted Gerrit sites, the cache loading time for all lookup requests was reduced from a few hundreds of minutes to less than 3 minutes per day.

 ## Comments tab moved

 We have renamed the "Comment Threads" tab to "Comments" and moved it